 There are several potential reasons for bad odors in cats.
 Once you are able to determine the location of the odor, you may be able to figure out the root cause.
 In many cases, your cat will need to go to the veterinarian.
 If you are unable to determine the source of the odor, it's still important to contact your vet.

-Some people assume it's normal for cats to have bad breath.
-However, halitosis in cats is usually a sign of a health problem.
+Some people assume it's normal for cats to have bad breath or halitosis.
+However, consistent bad breath in cats is usually a sign of a health problem.
 Temporary mouth odors may be caused by something the cat ate.
-However, consistently bad breath calls for a visit to the veterinarian.

 Dental disease is probably the most common cause of bad breath in cats.
 Plaque and tartar buildup has a foul odor due to its bacteria content.
-The buildup can cause gingivitis and lead to gum disease.
-The odor may become worse and the teeth and gums can become permanently damaged.
-Your vet will likely recommend professional dental cleaning.
+The buildup can cause gingivitis and lead to gum disease, leading to tooth loss.

 Ulcers, growths, and wounds in the mouth can develop an unpleasant odor if left untreated.
 Bacteria in the mouth can make these worse.
 These lesions may be caused by stomatitis or some other problem.
-Not only are this very bad-smelling; they are usually also very uncomfortable for the cat.
-Your vet should examine your cat to determine the next steps.
+Not only are these very bad-smelling; they are usually also very uncomfortable for the cat.
+Mouth odor can also develop with severe kidney disease or unregulated diabetes.

 Constipation causes stool to back up in the colon, making the cat strain to defecate.
 The hard, impacted stool might not pass, but sometimes liquid stool is able to pass.
 This can get on your cat around the rear end and tends to smell especially foul.
-Get your cat to the vet within a day if you suspect constipation.
 This is a very uncomfortable situation for the cat and is sometimes a sign of a more serious health issue.

 Skin and Coat

-Skin infections can cause a cat to have a bad smell overall.
-If the infection is serious, the cat may have a thinning coat and visible irritated skin.
+Skin infections can cause a cat to have a bad smell all over.
+If the infection is serious, the cat may have a thinning coat and visibly irritated skin.
 You may notice a greasy, smelly coating on your hands after petting a cat with a major skin infection.
 The odor is typically caused by bacterial or fungal overgrowth.
-Be sure to visit the vet at the first signs of skin infections so your cat can be treated before the infection becomes severe.

 Wounds on the skin may stay hidden under the hair and become infected.
 This may cause a foul-smelling discharge (pus) to seep out of the wound.
 If your cat's body smells bad and you can't seem to find the source, try running your fingers through the coat and looking for wounds.
 If you find one, see your vet as soon as possible.

-Ear infections are caused by an overgrowth of yeast or bacteria in the ears.
+Ear infections are caused by an overgrowth of yeast, bacteria, or ear mites in the ears.
 Beside scratching and head-shaking, you may notice that your cat's ears smell horrible.
 Have a look inside to see if there is debris present as this is often a sign of an ear infection.
 Be sure to visit your vet soon to determine if an ear infection is present and to begin appropriate treatment.

 Cat urine has a very strong ammonia-like smell that can get smell even worse when there is a problem.
 Urinary tract infections can cause the urine to smell especially putrid.
-Incontinence can mean that your cat always seems to smell like pee.
-If you notice urinary odor on your cat, it's important to see the vet within a day or two before things get worse.
+Incontinence or the inability to control urination can result in your cat smelling like urine or pee.
+If your cat smells like urine, it's important to see the vet to determine the cause.

 If your cat is straining to urinate but not actually passing urine, this is an emergency.
 Your cat may be blocked.
 Urinary obstructions are extremely life-threatening.
 Bring your cat to the nearest open vet immediately.